-Some children will be put on a MISP (My Individual Support Plan) which contains short term focused targets.
-These are also reviewed and updated at least termly and discussed with parents at consultation evenings.
+Some children will be put on a Learning Plan which contains short term focused targets.
+These are also reviewed and updated at least termly, with copies being sent home and further discussed with parents at consultation evenings.

-If children have a more complex or longer standing identified need, they will have a 'My Support Plan'.
+If children have a more complex or longer standing identified need, they will have a My Support Plan.
 This is a document that involves input from class teachers, pupils, parents and external agencies.
 It gives detailed descriptions of the child's difficulties, targets and how their needs will be met.
 It is reviewed and updated at least termly.